Home | About Us | Contact Us | Shopping Cart

 Whether you’re concerned about a colleague, a family member, or yourself, a professional counselor and peer assistants are available to listen, share experiences, and discuss options.
 Don’t worry if you don’t know what’s causing the problem, or even if you’re unsure whether a problem exists; We will explore options with you and initiate an action plan appropriate to the circumstances and the individual in need.
 Consultations are available by telephone or in person, and may even be done anonymously.

 Drug-Free Workplace programs improve productivity, reduce costs, and help protect employers and employees from the potentially devastating consequences of alcohol/other drug abuse.
 The foundation of a successful program is a written policy that clearly prohibits alcohol and other drug use in the workplace, and encourages employees to voluntarily seek assistance for alcohol/other drug problems.
-Other program components may include employee education, supervisor training, drug testing, and employee assistance services.
+Other program components may include employee education, drug testing, and employee assistance services.
 For further information,

 contact the NM LAP administrator at 505-797-6003.